|Fig. 1 Three Phases: Ice Sheet Melt & Impact|

 B. Phase 2

-In Phase 2, area "C" represents the Lowered Sea Level near the continent upon which the ice sheet rests (Iceland or Antarctica).
+In Phase 2, area "C" represents the Lowered Sea Level near the continent upon which the ice sheet rests (Greenland or Antarctica).

 The lower sea level near the continent is caused by the decreased gravity associated with the ice sheet mass, which eventually exerts no more force or pull on the ocean.